puppetlabs/puppet-docs/source/pe/3.1/quick_writing.markdown

         -rw-r--r-- 1 root root  534 Aug 22  2011 /etc/fstab
         -rw-r--r-- 1 root root 2.3K Mar 26 08:18 /etc/passwd
 * **On the Windows node,** note that the class has safely done nothing, and has not accidentally created any files in `C:\etc\`.
-* **On the console,** navigate to `master.example.com`, by clicking "Nodes" in the primary navigation bar and then clicking on the node's name.
-Scroll down to the list of recent reports, and note that the most recent one is blue, signifying that changes were made:

-![blue report link][report_link]

-* Click on the topmost report, then navigate to the "log" tab of the report:

-![the report tabs, with the log tab circled][report_tabs]

-* Note the two changes made to the file permissions:

-![events logged in the node's report][report_log]

-[report_link]: ./images/quick/master_report_link.png
-[report_tabs]: ./images/quick/report_tabs.png
-[report_log]: ./images/quick/report_log.png

 > You have created a new class from scratch and used it to manage the security of critical files on your \*nix servers.
 >
 > Instead assigning it directly to nodes, you assigned it to a group.
 Using node groups can save you time and allow better visibility into your site.
 They are also crucial for taking advantage of the [cloud provisioning tools](./cloudprovisioner_overview.html).
 You can create new groups in the console with the "New group" button, and add new nodes to them using the "Edit" button on a group's page.

+### Analyzing Your Changes With Event Inspector

+**On the console,** load the event inspector by clicking "Events" in the main nav bar.
+Note the summary pane on the left is showing change events for Classes, Nodes, and Resources.
+Explore these changes by clicking on "With Changes" in each group.

+![Change Event Summary][event_change_summary-node]

+For example, if you click "Nodes...
+With Changes", you can see that two nodes, agent1.example.com and master.example.com, had successful changes to resources.
+Two resources were changed on master (specifically, the crontab and passwd files in `/etc/`).
+If you drill down further by clicking on one of the changes, you can see the specifics of the change event.
+Under "Event location" you can see which manifest generated the change, down to the specific line number where the setting is defined.

+![Details of the Change Event][change_event_detail]

+To view the run report that logs the puppet run which generated the change, click the "View run report" link at the top of the summary pane.
+Note that the report header is blue, signifying that changes were made.
+The run report shows metrics and what happened during that run.
+The "Log" tab will show the two changes made to file permissions.

+![the report tabs, with the log tab circled][report_tabs]

+![events logged in the node's report][report_log]

+[event_change_summary-node]: ./images/quick/event_summary-node.png
+[change_event_detail]: ./images/quick/change_event_detail.png
+[report_tabs]: ./images/quick/report_tabs.png
+[report_log]: ./images/quick/report_log.png

+> You have explored a change event brought about by applying classes created by a new module.
+You now know how to discover how changes take place, what effects those changes have, and how to find the exact cause of those changes.
+>
+> With this knowledge, you have the basics of how to analyze Puppet events with Event Inspector, which will allow you to monitor and troubleshoot in the future.
+For more details, look at the [event inspector documentation](./console_event-inspector).

 Using a Site Module